WORK

 LoomLearn

-LoomLearn integrates Cornell note-taking, Pomodoro timers, mind maps, spider charts, and flashcards into a single drag-and-drop platform.
-It emerged from a personal need — designed specifically with dyslexic learners in mind, but built for anyone who switches between too many tools to study effectively.
+LoomLearn integrates Cornell notes, Pomodoro timers, mind maps, spider charts, and flashcards into a single drag-and-drop platform.
+Designed specifically with dyslexic learners in mind, built for anyone who switches between too many tools to study effectively.

 MY ROLE_